Confidently erase data in active environments and from used IT assets.

 You may have heard of millennials “killing things,” from napkins to chain restaurants, but did you know that onsite (on-premises) data centers could also be meeting their doom in the near future?
 Even though 65 percent of enterprise workloads were running in owned or onsite data centers in 2017, and the fact that this number hasn’t changed much from 2014, tech experts and analysts expect 2018 will be the year […]

-As Vice President of Cloud and Data Center Erasure, Fredrik brings over 15 years of experience in IT security and previously founded SafeIT, a security software company focusing on encryption and selective data erasure.
+As Vice President and General Manager of International Sales, Fredrik brings over 20 years of experience in IT security.
+This includes most recently leading Blancco's data center and cloud erasure initiatives and before that, founding SafeIT, a security software company focusing on encryption and selective data erasure.
 With a keen eye for streamlining corporate IT security efficiencies and maintaining compliance with data privacy legislation, he is regarded as a thought leader among customers and partners.

 You may have heard of millennials “killing things,” from napkins to chain restaurants, but did you know that onsite (on-premises) data centers could also be meeting their doom in the near future?
 Even though 65 percent of enterprise workloads were running in owned or onsite data centers in 2017, and the fact that this number hasn’t changed much from 2014, tech experts and analysts expect 2018 will be the year that public cloud and co-location will overtake these onsite enterprise data centers.